SunnyTamang/NaukriScraping/README.md

 > python app.py
 ```

+## Important Note

+Please change the time.sleep(5) value in app.py accordingly.
+It scraps the first 22 records

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.